what’s the Eurome? Your 2026 Guide to This Genetic Map

 If you’ve ever used a commercial DNA testing service, you’ve interacted with the concepts behind the Eurome.
 These companies compare your DNA to reference panels from various populations around the world to determine your ancestral makeup.

 Because the genetic markers for European populations (the Eurome) are so well-documented, these services can often provide very detailed breakdowns for European ancestry (e.g., distinguishing between Irish, Italian, and Scandinavian heritage).
-The resolution is often finer than for other global populations whose genetic variations are not yet as extensively cataloged.
-This can sometimes result in less specific or broader regional assignments for individuals of non-European descent.
+The resolution is often finer than for other global populations whose genetic variations aren’t yet as extensively cataloged.
+You can sometimes result in less specific or broader regional assignments for individuals of non-European descent.